Ayan-dot/qi-interpreter/grammar.md

 ### 3.1 Primitives

-The typing of a Qi variable has the effect of defining what the variable can and cannot do; not only are certain operators only available for specific types of variables, but some have built in methods and thereby different implementations.
+The typing of a `qlang` variable has the effect of defining what the variable can and cannot do; not only are certain operators only available for specific types of variables, but some have built in methods and thereby different implementations.
 Some objects may contains other objects, for example variables with type `arr`.
 Variables must be declared with a type.
-Below is a table specifying the various basic types present in qi, and their corresponding functionality and sizes:
+Below is a table specifying the various basic types present in `qlang`, and their corresponding functionality and sizes:

 | Type | Size     | Functionality                            |